zjunlp/OneKE/README.md

   update_case: true
 ```

-After extraction, OneKE compares results with correct answers, generates analysis and, and finally stores the case in the repository.
+After extraction, OneKE compares results with the truth answer, generates analysis, and finally stores the case in the repository.

 ## 🛠️Network Issue Solutions